 Once the class is completed, each parent must file a copy of the certificate of completion with the court.

 7. Temporary Or Emergency Orders

-Child support and spousal maintenance, as well as custody or parenting issues may require that a temporary order be issued following a brief hearing.
-These requests can be made at any time before final hearing.
+Child support and spousal maintenance, as well as custody or parenting issues, may require that a temporary order be issued following a brief hearing.
+These requests can be made at any time before the final hearing.

 8. Settlement Or Mediation

 Most legal matters are settled outside of the courtroom.
-For many dissolution cases, mediation is an alternative that works to the favor of both parties.
+For many dissolution cases, mediation is an alternative that works in the favor of both parties.

 Mediation can be less expensive and allows parties to come to an agreement without needing a heated, lengthy court battle.
 Once an agreement is reached, it is simply entered into the court record and the dissolution is granted.

 Even if not all issues can be resolved, mediation can allow parties to resolve the issues that they can, leaving the court hearing to present evidence on a select few issues, saving the court time in the process.

 Once all information has been exchanged and the 91-day waiting period has expired, the final step in the dissolution process is a permanent orders hearing (POH).